microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

 * The Bash shell.
 While Azure CLI should behave identically on all environments, shell semantics vary.
 Therefore, only bash can be used with the commands in this training.
 To complete this training on Windows, use [Git Bash that accompanies the Windows distribution of Git](https://git-scm.com/download/win). **Use only Git Bash to complete this training on Windows.
 Do not use WSL, CloudShell, or any other shell.**

 * 🚧 The `spring-cloud` extension for Azure CLI.
-You can install this extension after installing Azure CLI by running `az extension add -n spring-cloud -y`.
+You can install this extension after installing Azure CLI by running `az extension add -n spring-cloud -y`

 > 💡 In sections 9 and 10, you will access the UI of the Microservice applications in a web browser.
 Use the [new Edge](https://microsoft.com/edge/?WT.mc_id=azurespringcloud-github-judubois), Google Chrome, or Firefox for these sections.